Expungement / Pardons of an Adult Criminal Record

 After the record is expunged, the person may legally deny or fail to acknowledge that they were arrested, prosecuted or convicted.
 In other words, with a few exceptions, the expunction allows a person to respond to an inquiry as though the arrest or conviction did not occur.

 If an agency receives the expungement order, then the agency is required to seal their records.
-Thereafter, if the government agency is asked to respond to an inquiry about the record, the agency will respond as through that arrest or conviction did not occur.
+Thereafter, if the government agency is asked to respond to an inquiry about the record, the agency will respond as though that arrest or conviction did not occur.
 The order to seal records applies only to government agencies.

 It is important to keep in mind that an expunged record is not destroyed.
 Instead, the sealed record can still be viewed and copied by some government officials.
 Also, the court can order the records unsealed in some limited circumstances.